PTomlinson1/scoreboard/esp32 firmware/README.md

 ### 3. Flash the Firmware

 - After connecting, click **"Install"** and select **"Pick a file"**.
-- Choose the provided `scoreboard-bt-receiver.factory.bin` file from this folder.
+- Choose the provided `scoreboard-bt-receiver.factory.bin` file downloaded from this folder.
 - Wait for the flashing process to complete and the device to reboot.

 ## 4. Wi-Fi Setup via Captive Portal